 In a world where there are now multiple touchpoints across channels, which should get credit for the conversion?
 That can be difficult for marketers to answer, without the appropriate attribution model in place.
 Marketers often rely on multi-touch attribution and media mix modeling (MMM) to understand what led to a conversion, however, these models are not perfect.

-- MMM: Media Mix Modeling looks at long-term aggregate data, rather than person-level insights.
-This allows marketers to see the impact a campaign had on conversions, as well as historical trends, such as times of year when shoppers increase or decrease engagements, but not insight into individual preferences.
-MMM also uses several year’s worth of data, meaning teams cannot use this model to course correct as campaigns run.
+- MMM: Media Mix Modeling only looks at long-term aggregate data, rather than person-level insights.
+While this allows marketers to see the impact a campaign had on conversions, as well as historical trends, such as times of year when shoppers increase or decrease engagements, it does not provide insight into individual preferences.
+MMM also uses several year’s worth of data, meaning teams cannot use this model to optimize campaigns in real-time.

 - MTA: Multi-touch attribution offers granular, person-level data in real-time across each touchpoint.
 When analyzed, teams can use this data to make changes to campaigns as they run, to better cater to consumer needs.
 The challenge with multi-touch attribution is that it is difficult to determine how much credit each touchpoint should be given for a conversion.
 For example, was the webinar or the email campaign more influential in moving the consumer toward conversion?